stv707/container_labs/exercises/day2/5-git-jenkins/README.md

    # Navigate to the workspace where the repo is cloned
    cd $WORKSPACE

-   # Build the Docker image from the Dockerfile and tag it using BUILD_ENV
+   # Build the Docker image from the Dockerfile and tag it using BUILD_ID
-   docker build -t stv707/appx:$BUILD_ENV .
+   docker build -t stv707/appx:$BUILD_ID .

    # Stop any running container with the same name
    docker stop appx || true && docker rm appx || true

    # Run the newly built Docker container, exposing port 3000
-   docker run -d --name appx -p 3000:3000 stv707/appx:$BUILD_ENV
+   docker run -d --name appx -p 3000:3000 stv707/appx:$BUILD_ID
    ```

 This script will:
 - Navigate to the workspace where Jenkins has cloned your GitHub repo.
-- Build the Docker image from the Dockerfile, tag it with `stv707/appx:(BUILD_ENV)`.
+- Build the Docker image from the Dockerfile, tag it with `stv707/appx:(BUILD_ID)`.
 - Stop any running container named `appx`, remove it, and run the new container while exposing port 3000.

-#### Step 5: Save and Build the Jenkins Job
+#### Step 4: Save and Build the Jenkins Job
 1. Click **Save** to store your job configurations.
 2. To test the setup, click **Build Now** to trigger a build.